openharmony/docs/en/application-dev/reference/arkui-ts/ts-basic-components-web.md

 onGeolocationShow(callback: (event?: { origin: string, geolocation: JsGeolocation }) => void)

-Registers a callback for receiving a request to obtain the geolocation information.
+Called when a request to obtain the geolocation information is received.

 **Parameters**